-The title here paraphrases Bridgewater Associates founder Ray Dalio based on a conversation he had with CNBC at the World Economic Forum in Davos, Switzerland.
+The title paraphrases the CNBC conversation with Bridgewater Associates founder Ray Dalio at the World Economic Forum in Davos, Switzerland.
 And what Dalio said makes a lot of sense.

-The Bridgewater founder’s view is that we are late in the economic cycle and should expect very good things from asset markets.
+The Bridgewater founder’s view is that we are late in the economic cycle.
+So, we should expect very good things from asset markets.
 But he also believes central banks will have a tricky time dealing with the consequences.
 My extended analysis is below followed by the Dalio video.

 We have to start with the Taper Tantrum